Location-aware Single Image Reflection Removal: Introduction

-This paper proposes a location-aware deep learning-based SIRR method for generic refection removal.
-Our network incorporates a novel reflection detection module (RDM) to detect reflection-dominated regions via learning multi-scale Laplacian features.
-The usage of the Laplacian features here is motivated by the assumption that the characteristics of transmission and reflection layers in the gradient domain are different from each other, such as the relative smoothness prior in~\cite{li2014single}.
-The output of RDM is a probabilistic reflection confidence map (RCMap), which controls the subsequent feature flow, resulting in significantly improved SIRR results.
-The inverse RCMap, \ie, 1 - RCMap, can serve as the weight map $\mathbf{W}$ in Eq.~\ref{eq:reflection_decomposition} and be used to indicate the transmission-dominated regions.
-It motivates us to use Eq.~\ref{eq:reflection_decomposition} as a loss to control the RDM training.

-Our proposed network iteratively restores the transmission layer from the corrupted input.
-In each iteration, we formulate the restoration process in a reflection removal-by-detection manner.
-It first detects the reflection-dominated regions based on the RCMap.
-Afterward, it predicts the whole reflection layer by suppressing the transmission information and restores the transmission layer by jointly leveraging the transmission-dominant regions and the predicted reflection layer.
-Such a network design is motivated by the alternating optimization strategy~\cite{BoydPCPE11}, which tries to decompose the complicated SIRR problem of Eq.~\ref{eq:reflection_decomposition} into easy-to-solve sub-problems and take the mutual dependence between reflection and transmission into consideration.
-As illustrated in Fig.~\ref{fig:teaser}, our network can effectively restore the transmission layer for an image with strongly reflected highlights.
+\cm{ Our proposed network iteratively restores the transmission layer from the corrupted input.
+In each iteration, we formulate the restoration process in a removal-by-detection manner.
+It first detects the reflection-dominated regions based on the RCMap and then predicts the whole reflection layer by suppressing the transmission information.
+Afterwards, it restores the transmission layer by jointly leveraging the transmission-dominant regions and the predicted reflection layer.
+Such a network design decomposes the complicated SIRR problem into sub-problems and considers the mutual dependence between reflection and transmission. \cmx{As illustrated in Fig.~\ref{fig:teaser}, our network can effectively remove strong reflected highlights.} }

-In summary, the main contributions of our work are: \begin{itemize} \item We propose a novel SIRR method that iteratively restores the transmission layer from the corrupted input image.
-At each iteration, the restoration process is formulated in a removal-by-detection sequential manner. \item We propose a recurrent neural network, which incorporates a novel reflection detection module (RDM) to detect the reflection-dominated regions.
-It learns a group of multi-scale Laplacian kernel parameters to exploit reflection boundary information. \item Extensive experiments verify the superior performance of the proposed method over state-of-the-art approaches by a considerable margin. \end{itemize}
+In summary, the main contributions of our work are: \begin{itemize} \itemsep{-0.15em} \item We propose a novel SIRR method that iteratively restores the transmission layer from the corrupted input image.
+At each iteration, the restoration process is formulated in a removal-by-detection sequential manner. \item We propose a novel reflection detection module (RDM) to locate the reflection-dominated regions.
+It learns a group of multi-scale Laplacian kernel parameters to exploit reflection boundary information. \item Extensive experiments show that the proposed location-aware neural network outperforms state-of-the-art SIRR methods in removing strong reflections. \end{itemize}